janko/rodauth-omniauth/README.md

 ### Account creation

 Accounts created via external login are automatically verified, because it's assumed your email address was verified by the external provider.
-If you want to use extra user information for account creation, you can do so via hooks:
+If you want to add extra user information to created accounts, you can do so via hooks:

 ```rb
 before_omniauth_create_account { account[:name] = omniauth_name }